 Conflicts of interest might arise between Jefferies or its employees and its clients and from activities conducted by different business areas within the Group and between one client and another.
-This document (the "Summary Conflicts Policy") identifies the potential conflicts of interest that may arise in Jefferies' businesses and summarises the controls implemented by the Companies to manage any such conflicts of interest.
+This document (the "Summary Conflicts Policy")1 identifies the potential conflicts of interest that may arise in Jefferies businesses and summarises the controls implemented by the Company to manage any such conflicts of interest.

 Jefferies is deeply committed to maintaining the highest of ethical standards and complying fully with its regulatory and legal obligations.
-Compliance with the Summary Conflicts Policy is a requirement of the employment contract of each of the Companies' employees and any breach may lead to disciplinary proceedings, up to and including dismissal.
+Compliance with the Summary Conflicts Policy (including the rules built upon) is a requirement of the employment contract of each of the Company's employees and any breach may lead to disciplinary proceedings, up to and including dismissal.